jaegerpicker/GoAPITalk/slides/slides/ok-at-least-lets-speed-things-up.md

 Three popular paths to speeding up your API and some issues relating to them:

 - Java (JVM based language)
-    - This is a heavy vm and deployment is a pretty bring pain.
-Plus the language itself is less productive then many other choices.
+    - This is a heavy vm and deployment is a pretty big pain.
+Plus the language itself is less productive than many other choices.
 Very "Enterprisy" and the cpu/ram usage is still not great
 - C/C++
     - Very dangerous, difficult to write secure software, way fewer web focused frameworks/libs, kinda sorta typed but not really
 - C# (dot net)